 While Biology is very much about learning about yourself (i.e. how to keep up your health, how your body functions, how it fights off illness, etc...), it is equally about the universe and your place within it.

-By learning about living organisms and their relationship and reliance on other organisms, we can discover how to take better care of ourselves and the environment all around us.
+By learning about living organisms and their relationship and reliance on other organisms at school or with a biology tutor, we can discover how to take better care of ourselves and the environment all around us.

 You don’t need to be a Biology student for Biology to affect your life – science does exist outside of a lab and it certainly does impact on your day-to-day existence!